WJEC AS Level English Language and Literature Level 3

 With a vibrant mix of research and practical written work, this course covers a wide range of English studies.

 You’ll study two units at AS and three units at A Level.
 Throughout the course you’ll be taught the frameworks of language study and the skills required for close analytical reading.
 You’ll learn to analyse and compare a variety of written and spoken texts and write some creative pieces.

-At AS Level, you’ll study an anthology of pre-1914 poetry, Truman Capote's In Cold Blood (prose) and Tennessee Williams's A Streetcar Named Desire (drama).
+At AS, you’ll study an anthology of pre-1914 poetry, Truman Capote's In Cold Blood (prose) and Tennessee Williams's A Streetcar Named Desire (drama).
 At A Level, you’ll study Shakespeare's King Lear (drama), Margaret Atwood's The Handmaid's Tale (prose) and will produce a coursework folder of 2500-3500 words, inspired by a chosen literary genre.

 Full commitment to attendance is required, as is respect for others, enthusiasm for the subject and self-motivation.
 You’ll be continually assessed and there is an expectation that you’ll continue your studies and coursework during your own time.

 Regular homework, class work test marks and mock examination grades will enable you to measure your progress.
 At AS Level, you’ll be formally assessed by two summer examinations and, at A Level, by coursework and two summer examinations.
 Upon completion, you’ll achieve:

 To enter the course, you’ll need a minimum of 5 GCSEs at Grade C or above, to include Maths/Maths Numeracy and Grade B in English Language or Literature.

 You’ll need to be self-motivated, hardworking, enthusiastic about the written word and enjoy read and writing in your own time.